45+ Gorgeous Bullet Journal Weekly Spreads To Try Right Now

 This is not exactly a weekly spread, it seems like this is more like a weekly journaling page.

-I love how every dwarf has his own color and that the colors are so very bright.
+This creator managed to perfectly capture the charm of the dwarfs.
+I love how every dwarf has their own color and that the colors are so very bright.

 Minimalist Weekly Spreads